My First (Self-Published) Project is Now Available!

 Hopefully, I do not need to remind you or anyone that the state of Missouri does not have the best track record as far as black people are concerned (as in the 1857 Dred Scott decision), and I am sensing it more and more – particularly in professional circles – where I do not see as many black women and men in Missouri who are at the top embracing and loving blackness, unapologetically, when they are at home, and with the partners they choose to share their beds.

 I just took the time to watch the movie Killers of the Flower Moon, (all three and a half hours of it) and needless to say, the steady, gradual erasure of black cultural identity through eugenics or selective breeding has been a subject that has interested me for some time.
 I was heartbroken to learn how whites deceptively used marriage and relationships with indigenous Americans to gain economic and social wealth.
-Like many African Americans, I have roots with an indigenous American people.
-Among other influences, my paternal grandmother was unmistakably native in heritage.
+Like many African Americans, I have roots with the indigenous people of this land and their descendants.
+Among other cultural influences, my paternal grandmother was unmistakably indigenous in appearance.
 Sadly, she was the only living grandparent that I ever knew.

 Some black women and men might “talk black” all day, but that is about all that it is: TALK – because loving blackness is not what they do or practice at home.
 What they love, at home, is whiteness.
-Therefore, elevating and privileging white cultural identity is what appeals to them; the look and beauty of whiteness – or getting as close to the look of whiteness as possible – without crossing over, is what they do.
+Therefore, elevating and privileging white cultural identity is what appeals to them; the look and beauty of whiteness – or getting as close to the look of whiteness as possible – without embracing cultural and physical representations of blackness, is what they do.
 Aesthetics aside, this is also a type of “passing;” a way of gaining social and economic credibility (and benefits) through association or marriage.

 When I see black women and men who are proud to be black and who are willing and able to love black people wholly and embrace cultural expressions of blackness, day and night, then I must acknowledge it.
 I intentionally take in “the blackness” (a lyric in a song from The Sounds of Blackness in the 1990’s) and the natural cultural characteristics and expressions of black people when I see us embrace ourselves and each other without feeling the need to replicate white standards of beauty or appearance.